 All of the Company's U.S. federal tax returns prior to fiscal year 2014 are no longer subject to examination.
-An IRS audit for the pre-acquisition fiscal year 2015 has been initiated for Linear.

 All of the Company's Ireland tax returns prior to fiscal year 2012 are no longer subject to examination.